tgriffabenitez/sensor-collector/README.md

 ## Architecture

 The sensor-collector microservice acts as a receiver for sensor data.
 When a client sends an HTTP POST request with the sensor data, the service validates the data and sends it to a Kafka topic for processing by other microservices.
+Additionally, it can receive data via the MQTT protocol, enabling more efficient communication with IoT devices.

 The basic flow is:

-1. Client sends sensor data via POST to the API.
+1. Client sends sensor data via POST to the API or through MQTT.
 2. Sensor Collector receives and validates the data.
-3. Kafka is used to send the data to the corresponding topic.
+3. For HTTP POST requests and MQTT, Kafka is used to send the data to the corresponding topic.
 4. Other microservices, like sensor-monitor, consume that data from Kafka for analysis or further processing.

 ### Prerequisites